-Participant demographic data (eg, sex, race/ethnicity, and age) and baseline characteristics (eg, body weight, height, and body mass index [BMI]) will be summarized using descriptive statistics (n, mean, SD, median, Q1, Q3, minimum, and maximum) for continuous data and by the number and percentage of participants for categorical data.
+Participant demographic data (eg, sex, race/ethnicity, and age) and baseline characteristics (eg, body weight, height, and body mass index [BMI]) will be summarized by group and overall using descriptive statistics (n, mean, SD, median, Q1, Q3, minimum, and maximum) for continuous data and by the number and percentage of participants for categorical data.
 The summaries of demographic data and baseline participant characteristics will be provided for the Expanded RDV-Treated Analysis Set.

-Age group (< 65 and ≥ 65) will be summarized.
+Age group (< 65 and \geq 65) will be summarized by group and overall.